omwdunkley/crazyflieROS/README.md

 ============================

 # Overview
-This package / document was created to help some friends get working with the crazyflie and ROS.
-Still very much a work in progress
+This package / document was created to help some friends get working with the crazyflie, ROS and the mocap system here at TUM.
+Still very much a work in progress.
+The goal is to obtain a general overview of the flie, get a development environment set up for changing the firmware and implementing client side code.

+I assume you are familiar with ROS and are running a recent version of Ubuntu.
+This was tested on 12.04 and ROS Fuerte to Hydro.
+You will need a joystick to fly the flie with - the code in this package was written to fly the flie with PS3 Sixaxis controller.

 # Crazyflie Concepts

+One has to distinguish between:
+* Firmware
+  - c code that runs on the flie
+  - compiled on the computer and then flashed using the boot loader
+* Client side code
+  - code that runs on the computer and communicates with the flie
+  - python is officially used, other wrapped exist

 ### Hardware
   * ~20g quadrotor